 Participants will also learn about the leadership structure within ETA and about opportunities to participate in helping everything run smoothly.
 Volunteer jobs range range from serving as studio monitors to helping with studio maintenance.

-**This workshop will be live-streamed via Zoom.
-Class time is Pacific Time.**
+This class will be held online via Zoom.

 **This workshop will be live streamed via Zoom.